rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 You'll see we have:

 - a `Page` element that encompasses all of our UI;
-- a `TabView` element which is the parent of our two `TabViewItem` elements;
+- a `TabView` element which is the parent of our two `TabViewItem` elements (effectively two separate views);
 - each `TabViewItem` contains a view with a `StackLayout` and two `Label` elements.

-Finally, the `main-page.ts` file is the code-behind of our `main-page.xml` view.
+Finally, the `main-page.ts` file is the code behind of our `main-page.xml` view.
 All of our business logic will be executed here:

 	import observable = require("data/observable");
 	import pages = require("ui/page");